-They may be the new kids on the block, but Jay Sales are going all out to bring us a fab collection of vibrant, bohemian style bags.
+The fabulous Muzungu Sisters are going all out to bring us a fab collection of vibrant, ethnic influenced bags that fit all things and match outfits.
 Think of being in India, walking along the market stalls and spotting an array of beautiful material, full of colour and exquisite embroidery.
-Now imagine bags being made from exactly that fabric, by a designer with an eye for Western trends.
-According to Jay Sales the brand is always “exploring the vast and vivid culture of India to bring exquisite crafts that echo of a glorious heritage, reviving traditional folk crafts to suit contemporary lifestyles, which in turn are helping the craftsmen to keep their art alive and ensuring the joy of a decent livelihood”.
+Now imagine bags being made from exactly that fabric, by two designers with a keen eye for Western trends.
+This is a brand that is always exploring the vast and vivid cultures of the world to bring exquisite crafts that echo of glorious traditions, reviving folk crafts to suit contemporary lifestyles, which in turn are helping the craftsmen to keep their art alive and ensuring the joy of a decent livelihood.

 In a world where we’re surrounded by same-ish corporate shops, it’s great to know that those looking for leather alternatives are being given lots of options.
 Brought to life by a mother and daughter’s shared dream, LuLu’s is an online vegan fashion shop that is always switching up its style with various different designers, and they only buy limited stock.
 We love knowing that if you buy a bag from Lulu’s, chances are you won’t bump into someone carrying the same tote, ever.